 During the 1980s, Cosby was among the highest-paid entertainers in the United States.

-In recent years his reputation has been affected by his controversial statements regarding the advancement of the Black community and allegations of sexual harassment, but Cosby still remains a much-beloved icon of popular culture.
+In recent years his reputation has been affected by his controversial statements regarding his views of the Black community and more recent allegations of rape and sexual harassment have destroyed Cosby's public appeal, permanently ending reruns of his hit sitcom "The Cosby Show" and other public affairs.

 Bill Cosby Discography